A house, and 5 outbuildings and garages in Little Shelford have been burgled.

 There's been a third break-in at Beech Close.

-And there's a new Vice Chairman of the Parish Council.
+There's a new Vice Chairman of the Parish Council.

 Little Shelford has received a £900 grant.